 Oh, if only these rocks could talk, what a story they could tell about how they got here thousands of years ago.
 They were part of what’s now called the Canadian Shield, a primeval formation of igneous rock, forged over many millions of years.
 When the vast glaciers of the last ice age began their slow, relentless march south, these rocks were broken off the shield and pushed south by the immense power of the ice.
 So great was the weight of the ice, several kilometers thick, that it tilted the eastern edge of an ancient sedimentary rock seabed upward, thus creating the unique, cliff-edge rock formation we call the Niagara Escarpment.
-When the ice age waned, and the ice began to melt and retreat, these rocks were left right here, where you see them now, on the section of the Bruce Trail from Hope Ness to Hope Bay, on the Bruce Peninsula.
-Hope Ness is the name settlers gave the promontory of land that reaches out into, and protects Hope Bay, which is part of much larger Georgian Bay.
-It in turn is part of Lake Huron, one of the Great Lakes.
-Those are all names with a relatively brief history so far.
-The indigenous people who lived here for thousands of years before the “age of contact” with people of European descent had their own names, including for Hope Ness.
-I find it interesting, and comforting in a way, that in researching the Indigenous history of the area, the nearby Chippewas of Nawash First Nation have found it was regarded as a “place of healing,” a hopeful place where people came from far and wide.
+When the ice age waned, and the ice began to melt and retreat, these rocks were left right here, where you see them now, on the section of the Bruce Trail from Hope Ness to Hope Bay, on the Bruce (Saugeen) Peninsula.

-Hope Ness was almost destroyed about 50 years ago when the Dow Chemical Company wanted to develop a huge quarry to mine the limestone bedrock for its rich magnesium content.
+Hope Ness was almost destroyed more than 50 years ago when the Dow Chemical Company wanted to develop a huge quarry to mine the limestone bedrock for its rich magnesium content.
 The plan included a large shipping facility at the foot of the Niagara Escarpment at nearby Hope Bay.
 The plan did not proceed.
 But in the meantime Dow had acquired a large interest in most of the land, which the Ontario government ended up owning, and still does.
 It includes the provincial Hope Bay Nature Reserve which surrounds my homestead on all sides.
-More details of the story of how that happened, and other aspects of the history and continuing existence of a special place can be found here, in Finding Hope Ness.
+More details of the story of how that happened, and other aspects of the history and continuing existence of a special place can be found here in this blog, Finding Hope Ness.
 Welcome.11 Revisions